 Understanding Amperage and Circuit Capacity

-Most of the time, Airbrush Events artists can operate with a standard household outlet.
-However, separate circuits become essential if you intend to have more than three artists.
-Each compressor our artists use draws around five amps, and a typical household circuit is rated for 15 amps.
+Most Airbrush Events artists can operate using a standard household outlet.
+However, separate circuits become necessary if you have more than three artists.
+Each compressor draws approximately five amps, and a typical household circuit is rated for 15 amps.
+Using more than three compressors on a single circuit risks overloading and tripping breakers.

 The Importance of Extension Cords